Capacity-Insensitive Algorithms for Online Facility Assignment Problems on a Line: An Optimal MPFS Algorithm

 \subsubsection{Single Tour for { IDAS}}

-In a way similar to the discussion on {\sc grdy} in Subsection \ref{subsec-upper-grdyl}, we first consider the case that a request sequence $\sigma$ has a single tour w.r.t. $\msc{idas}_{[a,b]}$ (and we also consider the case that $\sigma$ has multiple tours w.r.t. $\msc{idas}_{[a,b]}$in Subsection \ref{subsubsec-multiple-idas}).
+Similarly to the discussion on {\sc grdy} in Section \ref{subsec-upper-grdyl}, we first consider a request sequence $\sigma$ with a single tour w.r.t.~$\msc{idas}_{[a,b]}$ (and consider a request sequence $\sigma$ with multiple tours w.r.t.~$\msc{idas}_{[a,b]}$ in Section \ref{subsubsec-multiple-idas}).